 The GSP is a mechanism through which importing states provide tariff preferences to developing countries.
-The extent of such preferences is a matter for importing jurisdictions to determine autonomously.70 The EU has put in place a so-called GSP+ arrangement under which GSP eligible (developing) countries are granted better (more) preferences if they accept to ratify and implement 27 international conventions dealing with protection of human rights, labor standards and the environment.71 In addition to the GSP+, the EU also grants import duty- and quota-free access to the EU market for the UN-defined group of Least Developed Countries under the Everything But Arms (EBA) initiative.
-Least developed countries are not required to adopt any of conventions that apply to GSP+ countries, but trade preferences may be reduced or withheld if human and/or labor rights are violated in a systematic fashion.
-72 The EU may use trade sanctions (withdraw preferences) if beneficiaries violate human rights, labor or environmental standards.
-To date tariff preferences havebeen (partially) withdrawn by the EU in the cases of Myanmar (1997), Belarus (2007), Sri Lanka (2010), and Cambodia (in 2020) because of sustained violations of human/labor rights.73
+The extent of such preferences is a matter for importing jurisdictions to determine autonomously.
+The EU has put in place a so-called GSP+ arrangement under which GSP eligible (developing) countries are granted better (more) preferences if they accept to ratify and implement 27 international conventions dealing with protection of human rights, labor standards and the environment.
+In addition to the GSP+, the EU also grants import duty- and quota-free access to the EU market for the UN-defined group of Least Developed Countries under the Everything But Arms (EBA) initiative.
+Least developed countries are not required to adopt any of conventions that apply to GSP+ countries, but trade preferences are conditional on the human rights situation prevailing in beneficiary countries: preferences may be reduced or withheld if human and/or labor rights are violated in a systematic fashion.
+The EU may use trade sanctions (withdraw preferences) if beneficiaries violate human rights, labor or environmental standards.
+To date tariff preferences havebeen (partially) withdrawn by the EU in the cases of Myanmar (1997), Belarus (2007), Sri Lanka (2010), and Cambodia (in 2020) because of sustained violations of human/labor rights.